 node --version

-If it’s below v16.10, then install a modern Node.js version using NodeSource as shown in the installation section.
+If the output shows a version below v16.10, install a modern Node.js version using NodeSource as shown in the installation section.

 PnP Compatibility Issues